AndyTza/GaiaAlertsPy/docs/source/usage.rst

    pip install GaiaAlertsPy

-Alternativelyt, you can clone and install the most recent version of GaiaAlertsPy:
+Alternatively, you can clone and install the most recent version of GaiaAlertsPy:

 .. coode-block:: console